patrickziegler/strava-heatmap-proxy/README.md

 </TMS>
 ```

-This [Screenshot](https://i.imgur.com/WVHWyjR.jpeg) shows how it would look like in [QMapShack](https://github.com/Maproom/qmapshack/wiki)
+This [Screenshot](https://i.imgur.com/WVHWyjR.jpeg) shows how it would look like in QMapShack.

 ### Additional Note

 It is also possible to put the `CloudFront-*` parameters directly into the TMS file as shown below (`strava-heatmap-proxy` is printing them out on startup).
-In this case, it would not be necessary to keep the proxy running in the background, but you would need to update the file every once in a while as those parameters will expire after some time
+In this case, it would not be necessary to keep the proxy running in the background, but you would need to update the file every once in a while as those parameters will expire after some time.

 ```xml